patriciomacadden/hobbit/README.md

 ### Security

-By default, `hobbit` (nor Rack) comes without any protection against web attacks.
+By default, Hobbit (nor Rack) comes without any protection against web attacks.
 The use of [rack-protection](https://github.com/rkh/rack-protection) is highly recommended: